martinheidegger/firebase-stream/README.md

 // This will not work if you don't call `npm install firebase-stream` if you didn't do so already! const stream = require('firebase-stream') const output = stream.createWriteStream({
-  node: dbRef.push(null) // This means we need to setup })
+  node: dbRef.push(null) // The new stream will pipe in a new child })

 // Write something to the outstream